 The EYFS/KS1 staff are meeting very soon to discuss recommended texts for each year group.
 As soon as we have decided on the books, we will add them to this page.
 We will be looking at the selected stories repeatedly across the year.

-Some books which we will be looking at for the first half term are:
+Some books which we will be looking at in spring 1 are:

 To be updated once children have been introduced to the new topic.